ambitioninc/django-user-guide/README.md

 #### html

 The markup for the `Guide`.
 Use this field to communicate with your users in a meaningful way.
-Note that the data in this field is output with `{% html|safe %}`, so it would be a bad idea to put untrusted data into it.
+Note that the data in this field is output with `{% html|safe %}`, so it would be a bad idea to put untrusted data in it.

 #### guide_tag (default='all')